mihaiionescu/osx-yosemite-setup-guide/angular/README.md

 ## Install Bower

 [Bower](http://bower.io) is created solely for the front-end and is optimized with that in mind.
 The biggest difference is that npm does nested dependency tree (size heavy) while Bower requires a flat dependency tree (puts the burden of dependency resolution on the user).
+Many projects use both is that they use `bower` for front-end packages and `npm` for developer tools like Yeoman, Grunt, Gulp, JSHint, CoffeeScript, etc.

 Once `node` and `npm` are installed, `bower` can be installed through `npm`'s command line tool: